Imposters-KRMU/Carrer-Portal/README.md

-# This is a carrer portal for KRMU
+# This is a carrer portal for K.R.
+Mangalam University